kuzzleio/documentation/src/core/1/api/controllers/security/create-user/index.md

 ### Optional:

 - `_id`: user [kuid](/core/1/guides/kuzzle-depth/authentication/#the-kuzzle-user-identifier).
 An error is returned if the provided identifier already exists.
 If not provided, a random kuid is automatically generated.
+- `refresh`: if set to `wait_for`, Kuzzle will not respond until the newly created user is indexed

 ---